Alexandra Harper, Miss Williamson County, was crowned 2018 Miss Tennessee USA Saturday at Austin Peay State University in Clarksville, Tennessee.

 About Visit Clarksville

-The Clarksville-Montgomery County Tourism Commission was established by the State of Tennessee in 1979 to positively influences tourism in the Clarksville-Montgomery County area by promoting tourist attractions, hosting conventions, group tours and engaging in large-scale marketing efforts.
+The Clarksville-Montgomery County Tourism Commission was established by the State of Tennessee in 1979 to positively influence tourism in the Clarksville-Montgomery County area by promoting tourist attractions, hosting conventions, group tours and engaging in large-scale marketing efforts.
 In 2015, the organization adopted the Visit Clarksville brand.
 Visit Clarksville is governed by nine board of director members and funded by a portion of the local hotel-motel tax.